-One interesting fact about the SWICS instrument is that it measures the composition, temperature, and speed of solar wind ions of speeds ranging from 175 km/s to 1280 km/s.
-Compare these to the velocity of Ulysses, the fastest space probe to date travelling at 11.3 km/s!
+One interesting fact about the SWICS instrument is that it measures solar wind ions of speeds ranging from 175 km/s to 1280 km/s.
+Compare these to the speed of Ulysses, the fastest space probe which is travelling at 11.3 km/s!

 You might also be interested in: